 1st Challenge – Multidimensional aspect in creating co-working spaces

 What makes a space inspiring for co-creation works and how can it be managed effectively?
-What kind of premises, design elements, programs, promoting activities, managing efforts etc. could ensure that a space fulfils its role to boost the coworking process.
+What kind of premises, design elements, programs, promoting activities, managing efforts etc. could ensure that space fulfils its role to boost the coworking process.

 There is growing demand at the University of Pécs for having an open space for multipurpose use.
-A space which is open for students, researchers and companies to get in touch, communicate, work together.
+Space which is open for students, researchers and companies to get in touch, communicate, work together.
 We are interested in solutions that have a comprehensive approach and besides the interior design elements are guided by the main role of such a space.
 So what kind of dimensions make a space suitable for well functioning, inspiring co-creation work.

-Solution of the first challenge
+The solution to the first challenge

-Our team has made research on managing a co-working space, and has found 5 aspects, which are the most important fields of the facility management.
+Our team has made research on managing a co-working space and has found 5 aspects, which are the most important fields of the facility management.
 These are:

 • Supporting teamwork